kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 In general Upgrade and Downgrade of `cluster-autoscaler` should be fine, it just means how CA scales nodes will change.

-If customers have opted-in to prevent pod placement via aformentiond `CSIDriver` change, it is not recommend to disable `enable-csi-node-aware-scheduling` flag.
+If customers have opted-in to prevent pod placement via aforementioned `CSIDriver` change, it is not recommended to disable `enable-csi-node-aware-scheduling` flag.

 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure